ricsanfre/pi-cluster/docs/_docs/kube-dns.md

       enabled: true
   ```

-  With this configuration External-DNS will listen to Ingress, Services, Istio-Gateway and external-dns specific DNSEndpoint Resources (`sources`) containing references to hostnames in domain `homelab.ricsanfre.com` (`domainFilter`), and it will create the corresponding DNS records in the DNS server specified by `EXTERNAL_DNS_RFC2136_HOST` environement variable using the TGSIG key speficied by `EXTERNAL_DNS_RFC2136_TSIG_*` environment variables.
+  With this configuration External-DNS will listen to Ingress, Services, Gateway API routes, Istio Gateway resources, and external-dns specific DNSEndpoint resources (`sources`) containing references to hostnames in domain `homelab.ricsanfre.com` (`domainFilter`), and it will create the corresponding DNS records in the DNS server specified by `EXTERNAL_DNS_RFC2136_HOST` environment variable using the TSIG key specified by `EXTERNAL_DNS_RFC2136_TSIG_*` environment variables.

   It also enables the Prometheus `serviceMonitor.enabled`